 Undeclared foreign property spells trouble with Revenue and Welfare

-Q&A: ‘I suspect your friends face a difficult and costly time’: Dominic Coyle answers a personal finance question
+Q&A: Dominic Coyle: ‘I suspect your friends face a difficult and costly time’

-The Department of Employment Affairs and Social Protection will assess your “means” for social welfare regardless of whether they are foreign property or the original inheritance was being rented out or not.
-Photograph: Gareth Fuller/PA Wire
+Undeclared foreign property could land you in big trouble with both the tax authorities and the Department of Employment Affairs and Social Protection.

 Over eight years ago, some property was inherited by people residing in Ireland who, at the time, were in receipt of social welfare.
 This property in Ireland was sold and, from the sale of this, a property abroad was bought for €70,000.